Weave – Simplified funding procedures for projects across European borders

 The Weave tool shows the possible project combinations and the upcoming submission deadlines.

-Within Weave, Formas currently directly co-operates with the two following research funding organisations:
+Within Weave, Formas currently directly co-operates with the three following research funding organisations:

 Weave was developed by European funders to support excellent research projects.
 It simplifies the submission of joint applications by centralising evaluation at a single agency.
 In the Weave funding scheme, researchers from two to three European countries submit a joint proposal to one of the funding organisations involved.
 Each applicant needs to meet the participation requirements and eligibility criteria defined by their funder.
 The main applicant must meet the requirements and eligibility criteria defined by their national funder (Lead Agency) and each co-applicant must meet the requirements and eligibility criteria defined by their own national funder (Partner Agency).